DrewWham/PSU_Stat_184/README.md

 Learning outcomes will be assessed based on performance in each of the following categories accompanied by their impact on the overall grade:

 * 40% Weekly Activities (in-class and HW)
-* 15% Capstone Projects
-* 35% Exams (Midterm + Final)
+* 40% Exams (Midterm + Final, 20% each)
-* 10% Reading Quizzes
+* 20% Weekly Quizzes

-### In-Class Assignments
+### Weekly Activities

-Weekly in-class assignments may include an activity or a quiz assigned and completed in part or whole during class.
+Weekly assignments may include an activity assigned and completed in part or whole during class.
 The format and length of in-class assignments will vary as warranted by the subject matter each week, although each assignments will be given the same weight toward the overall grade.
 There are no make-up assignments.

 ### Reading Quizzes

 Reading quizzes will be due before class in order to assess comprehension of the reading assignment that will be discussed each week.
 This allows students to see new content and concepts for the first time at their own pace in order to more effectively use class time to emphasize main points, clear up confusion, etc. The goal of the reading quiz is to hold students accountable for completing the reading each week before class.

-### Homework

-Weekly homework assignments will be due before class in order to assess understanding and content mastery.
-Students are encouraged to work together on homework assignments, but each student must hand in their own work.
-Late homework is accepted for one week after the original due date and scored using a 50% penalty.

 ## Course Description and Objectives
 ### Description